-The College has various computer labs to support the development of computer literacy as well as programming and computer-assisted drafting and design (CADD).
-The computer labs are located on the fourth, fifth, and sixth floors of Building 2; as well as in the Aeronautics, Communication Arts, and Natural Science departments; and in The College Skills Center.
+The College has various Computer Labs to support the development of computer literacy as well as programming and computer-assisted drafting and design (CADD).
+The computer labs are located on the fourth, fifth, and sixth floors of Building 2 as well as in the College Skills Center, and the Aeronautics, Communication Arts and Natural Science departments.

-The computer lab (Bldg.
-2-405) offers 1-hour hands-on introductory classes during the first two weeks of the fall and spring semesters.
-Word processing, internet and e-mail are taught.
-The topics repeat each day at the posted times.
+The Computer Lab in Building 2, Room 405 (845-9293) offers 1-hour hands-on introductory classes during the first two weeks of the fall and spring semesters.
+Word processing, Internet and E-mail are taught.
+The topics repeat each day at posted times.
 Students should go to the Computer Lab to see times and sign up for classes.

-Fujio Matsuda Technology Training and Education Center (845-9298)
+Fujio Matsuda Technology Training and Education Center